-- 1. The auditor's report expresses an unmodified opinion on whether the financial statements of Healthy Start, Inc. were prepared in accordance with generally accepted accounting principles. - 2.
-No material weaknesses or significant deficiencies were disclosed during the audit of the financial statements. - 3.
-No instances of noncompliance material to the financial statements of Healthy Start, Inc. were disclosed during the audit. - 4.
+- 1. The auditor's report expresses an unmodified opinion on whether the financial statements of Office of Nutrition Assistance, Inc. were prepared in accordance with generally accepted accounting principles. - 2.
+No material weaknesses or significant deficiencies are reported. - 3.
+No instances of noncompliance material to the financial statements of the Office of Nutrition Assistance were disclosed during the audit. - 4.
 No significant deficiencies or material weaknesses were identified during the audit of the major federal award program. - 5.
-The auditor's report on compliance for the United States Department of Agriculture Child and Adult Care Food Program (CACFP) expresses an unmodified opinion. - 6.
+The auditor's report on compliance for the United States Department of Agriculture Child and Adult Care Food Program (CACFP) expresses a unmodified opinion. - 6.
 The program tested as a major program was the United States Department of Agriculture Child and Adult Care Food Program (CACFP) (CFDA 10.558). - 7.
-The threshold for the distinguishing Types A and B programs are as follows:

-Type A- \$750,000 or more of federal awards expended

-Type B- Any program that does not meet the threshold of Type A programs.

-8. For the period ending September 30, 2019, Healthy Start, Inc. was determined not to be a low-risk auditee.
+The threshold for the distinguishing Types A and B programs are as follows: Type A- \$750,000 or more of federal awards expended Type B- Any program that does not meet the threshold of Type A programs. - 8.
+For the period ending September 30, 2019, the Office of Nutrition Assistance, Inc. was determined not to be a low-risk auditee.